Write us a message

 Which filters are best suited for crisis or emergency situations?

-In an emergency, you should use a small, handy filter that works without electricity or tap water pressure.
-Water filters from the Swiss company Katadyn are ideal for this.
+In an emergency, you should use a small, portable filter that works without electricity or mains water pressure.
+Water filters from the Swiss company Katadyn are ideal for this purpose.
 We recommend the Katadyn Pocket Filter (20-year warranty, very robust, protects against bacteria) or the Katadyn Combi Filter.
-The Combi Filter not only protects against bacteria but also reduces chemicals thanks to its upstream activated carbon filter.
+The Combi Filter not only protects against bacteria but also reduces chemicals thanks to its pre-filter, which includes activated carbon.
 For extremely contaminated water, we recommend the Katadyn Survivos 06.
-This is the only manual reverse osmosis filter known to us that works without tap water pressure.
-New to the range is the "Water Miracle," which allows you to purify your water of bacteria, heavy metals, pesticides, and pharmaceutical residues without tap pressure or electricity.
+This is the only handheld reverse osmosis filter we know of that operates without mains water pressure.
+New to our product line is the "Water Miracle," which allows you to purify your water of bacteria, heavy metals, pesticides, and pharmaceutical residues without mains pressure or electricity.

-What should you consider when choosing water filters for espresso machines and coffee machines?
+What should be considered when choosing water filters for espresso machines and coffee machines?

-Some people are looking for a water filter for their portafilter or fully automatic coffee machine to protect their expensive machine from limescale deposits or at least delay the maintenance interval.
+Some people look for a water filter for their espresso machine or fully automatic coffee maker to protect their valuable machine from limescale buildup or at least to extend the maintenance interval.
 Others want to use a water filter to improve the quality of their espresso or coffee.
-Which filtration methods/water filters are suitable for this?
-Here, we explain the various options for filtering water optimally for coffee or espresso in a generally understandable way, without delving too deeply into the technical details and chemical/physical relationships.
+Which filtration methods/water filters are suitable for this purpose?
+Here, we explain the various options for optimally filtering water for coffee or espresso in a way that is easy to understand, without delving too deeply into the subject matter and its chemical/physical principles.

-Ion exchangers: In ion exchangers, limescale-forming substances such as magnesium and calcium are replaced with sodium, soda, or hydrogen.
+Ion exchangers: In ion exchangers, limescale-forming substances such as magnesium and calcium are exchanged for sodium, soda, or hydrogen.
 Sodium-based ion exchangers can be regenerated with saline solution.
 The pH value is not affected.
-The hardness is significantly reduced.
+The water hardness is significantly reduced.

-Water filters with polyphosphates.
-These water filters release small amounts of polyphosphates into the water.
-These prevent limescale precipitation, significantly reducing limescale deposits.
-The pH value and hardness remain unchanged.
+Water filters with polyphosphates : These water filters release small amounts of polyphosphates into the water.
+These prevent limescale from forming, thus significantly reducing limescale deposits.
+The pH value and water hardness remain unchanged.
 Polyphosphates are tasteless and occur naturally in many foods or as additives (some E numbers).
-There are limits for drinking water, so polyphosphates should only be used in dosing systems that prevent uncontrolled release into the water.
+There are legal limits for polyphosphates in drinking water; therefore, they should only be used in dosing systems that prevent uncontrolled release into the water.

-Pro: Good limescale protection, tasteless, cost-effective Contra: Environmentally harmful, controversial health risks
+Pros: Good limescale protection, tasteless, cost-effective.
+Cons: Environmentally harmful, controversial health effects.

-Physical water treatment Physical treatment with so-called seed crystals does not change the water hardness, as the limescale is completely preserved.
-The limescale is simply altered in its structure so that it no longer clings stubbornly to surfaces and forms limestone, but instead remains in the water.
-It is strongly discouraged for use in fully automatic machines, as the process causes the limescale crystals to become significantly larger and can clog the fine valves.
-The filter process can be used with portafilters.
-The process is maintenance-free, and the seed crystals do not wear out.
-There is a risk of contamination, but since the water is heated to 90°C, this should not be a problem.
-The granules with the seed crystals are used in water filter cartridges and are also sold in small bags that are placed in the water tank.
-The pH value and hardness are not changed.
+Physical Water Treatment: Physical treatment with so-called seed crystals does not change the water's hardness, as the calcium carbonate remains completely intact.
+The calcium carbonate is only structurally altered so that it no longer adheres stubbornly to surfaces and forms limescale, but instead remains in the water.
+Use in fully automatic coffee machines is strongly discouraged, as the calcium carbonate crystals become significantly larger due to the process and can clog the delicate valves.
+The filter method can be used with portafilter machines.
+This method is maintenance-free, as the seed crystals do not consume.
+There is a risk of bacterial contamination, but since the water is heated to 90°C, this should not pose a problem.
+The granules containing the seed crystals are used in water filter cartridges and are also available in small sachets that are placed in the water tank.
+The pH value and hardness remain unchanged.

-Pro: Good limescale protection, tasteless, maintenance-free Cons: Relatively high purchase costs, risk of contamination of the granules
+Pros: Good limescale protection, tasteless, maintenance-free.
+Cons: Relatively high purchase costs, risk of bacterial contamination of the granules.

-Reverse osmosis water filter for espresso When filtering through a reverse osmosis water filter, often simply called an osmosis water filter, almost all substances in the water are reduced by 80-98%.
-This also applies to the limescale-forming substances magnesium and calcium.
-The result is ultrapure water with almost no residue.
-However, since a certain proportion of minerals is necessary for the full aroma development of the espresso, re-mineralization or blending with normal water is necessary.
-We recommend a TDS value (conductivity) of around 100 ppm (approx. 200 µS) as optimal.
-With this mineral content, hardly any calcification of the espresso machine occurs and the aroma of the espresso can fully develop.
-At the same time, the pH value of the reverse osmosis water is stabilized by the added minerals.
-Since gaseous carbon dioxide can pass through the membrane of the reverse osmosis system, but all alkaline minerals are removed from the water, reverse osmosis water is slightly acidic (pH 6.4-6.8).
+Reverse Osmosis Water Filters for Espresso: When filtering with a reverse osmosis water filter, often simply called an osmosis water filter, virtually all substances in the water are reduced by 80-98%.
+This also applies to the limescale-forming minerals magnesium and calcium.
+The result is highly purified water with almost no residue.
+However, since a certain proportion of minerals is necessary for the full aroma development of espresso, remineralization or blending with regular water is required.
+We recommend an optimal TDS value (conductivity) of around 100 ppm (approx. 200 µS).
+At this mineral content, limescale buildup in the espresso machine is minimal, and the espresso's aroma can fully develop.
+Simultaneously, the added minerals stabilize the pH value of the reverse osmosis water.
+Because gaseous carbon dioxide can pass through the membrane of the reverse osmosis system, but all alkaline minerals are removed from the water, reverse osmosis water is slightly acidic (pH value 6.4-6.8).
 The added minerals raise the pH value.
-Blending with normal tap water has the disadvantage that unwanted substances that impair the taste are reintroduced into your water.
-The best espresso taste experience is achieved with subsequent mineralization.
-In forums, you can read wildly different opinions about the taste of espresso prepared with pure reverse osmosis water.
-If you read that the espresso tastes very good, not sour, without re-mineralization or blending, the water must have still contained sufficient flavor-forming minerals (TDS value above 50 ppm).
-This means that the reverse osmosis system is not working properly, a poor quality membrane was installed, or the membrane has not been replaced for a long time.
-Even if only a very small amount of water is drawn from a reverse osmosis system, the membrane cannot achieve its full performance.
+Blending with regular tap water has the disadvantage of introducing unwanted substances that negatively affect the taste.
+You'll get the best espresso flavor with post-mineralization.
+Forums contain widely varying opinions about the taste of espresso made with pure reverse osmosis water.
+If you read that espresso tastes very good without post-mineralization or blending, then the water must still contain enough flavor-enhancing minerals (TDS value above 50 ppm).
+This means the reverse osmosis system isn't working correctly, a poor-quality membrane was installed, or the membrane hasn't been replaced in a long time.
+Even if only a very small amount of water is drawn from a reverse osmosis system, the membrane cannot operate at full capacity.
 The longer a reverse osmosis membrane operates continuously, the purer the water quality becomes.
-On the other hand, if only 1 liter is produced per day, the reverse osmosis membrane will fall well short of its potential.
-But there's another reason why you shouldn't use pure reverse osmosis water for your espresso machine.
-Demineralized water dissolves more ions from the materials it comes into contact with.
-In the copper boiler of a portafilter machine, pure reverse osmosis water can absorb large amounts of copper ions.
-You'll then be consuming copper-contaminated water with your espresso, while simultaneously accelerating corrosion inside the machine.
-Water filtered with reverse osmosis can also dissolve substances like plasticizers from plastic hoses in fully automatic coffee machines, which you then ingest.
-This quickly turns supposedly pure filtered water into a "toxic cocktail."
-Our tip: When using a new portafilter machine, start with normal hard water.
-After 4-6 weeks, a thin layer of scale will have formed on the surface inside the copper boiler and the copper pipes, acting as a "protective layer" and preventing direct contact between the water and the copper.
-Only then should you use blended (1:1 ratio) or, better yet, re-mineralized reverse osmosis water for your coffee machine.
-The hardness is significantly reduced and the pH value lowered, which can be corrected with re-mineralization.
-Pros: Very good limescale protection, significantly improved espresso/coffee taste.
-Cons: Higher purchase price, higher maintenance requirements.
-Distilled water: Regarding the absorption of undesirable substances, the same applies as with reverse osmosis filtered water.
-Distilled water in a plastic canister from the supermarket (for irons, etc.) has had plenty of time to absorb substances from the plastic and should under no circumstances be used for drinking water or for making espresso.
-Drinking water distillers are available on the market that you can use to make your own steam-distilled water.
-In the USA, these distillers have been used for drinking water for over 20 years and have a large following.
-The idea that distilled water is undrinkable and even risks cell damage is outdated.
-During a normal diet, distilled water is mixed with other stomach contents and cannot cause osmotic cell damage.
+Conversely, if only 1 liter is produced per day, the reverse osmosis membrane is operating well below its potential.
+But there's another reason why you shouldn't use pure reverse osmosis water in your espresso machine.
+Demineralized water dissolves more ions from the substances it comes into contact with.
+In the copper boiler of a portafilter machine, pure reverse osmosis water can absorb a lot of copper ions.
+You'll then be consuming copper-laden water with your espresso, while simultaneously promoting corrosion inside the machine.
+Even in fully automatic coffee machines, reverse osmosis-filtered water can leach substances like plasticizers from the plastic tubing, which you would then ingest.
+The supposedly pure filtered water quickly becomes a "toxic cocktail."
+Our tip: When using a new portafilter machine, start with regular tap water containing limescale.
+After 4-6 weeks, a thin layer of limescale will form on the surface inside the copper boiler and pipes, acting as a protective layer and preventing direct contact between the water and the copper.
+Only then should you use blended (ratio: 1:1) or, better yet, remineralized reverse osmosis water for your coffee machine.
+The hardness will be significantly reduced, and the pH value lowered, which can be corrected with remineralization.
+Pros: Very good limescale protection, significantly improved taste of espresso/coffee.
+Cons: Higher initial costs, higher maintenance.
+Distilled Water: Regarding the absorption of unwanted substances, the same applies as with reverse osmosis filtered water.
+Distilled water in plastic canisters from the supermarket (for irons, etc.) has had plenty of time to absorb substances from the plastic and should absolutely not be used as drinking water or for making espresso.
+Water distillers are available on the market, allowing you to produce your own steam-distilled water.
+In the USA, these distillers have been used for drinking water for more than 20 years and have a large following.
+The idea that distilled water is unsafe to drink and even risks cell damage is outdated.
+With a normal diet, distilled water mixes with other stomach contents and cannot cause osmotic cell damage.
 It should, of course, not be consumed during fasting.
-When using espresso machines, distilled water should be blended 1:1 with regular tap water.
-The reasons mentioned for blending reverse osmosis water apply even more here.
+For use in espresso machines, distilled water should be mixed 1:1 with regular tap water.
+The reasons mentioned for blending reverse osmosis water also apply here, even more so.
 Remineralization is technically impossible.

-Pro: Very good limescale protection, improved taste of espresso/coffee Cons: High energy consumption, relatively complex process
+Pros: Excellent limescale protection, improved taste of espresso/coffee.
+Cons: High energy consumption, relatively complex process.

-A final word: The reverse osmosis process is sometimes criticized as being unecological because tank systems generate four times as much wastewater.
-What's often overlooked, however, is that a deposit bottle in the mineral water industry is rinsed with approximately 20 liters of water before being refilled.
+One final point: Reverse osmosis is sometimes criticized as environmentally unfriendly because tank systems produce four times the amount of wastewater.
+However, it's often overlooked that a deposit bottle from the mineral water industry is rinsed with approximately 20 liters of water before being refilled.
 This results in a ratio of 1:20.
-Not to mention the distances traveled by full and empty bottles.
+And that's not even considering the transport distances of the full and empty bottles.